tw-mosip/inji-openid4vp/kotlin/openId4VP/README.md

 ###### Exceptions

-1. JsonEncodingException is thrown when there is any issue while serializing the Verifiable Presentation token without proof.
+1. JsonEncodingException is thrown if there is any issue while serializing the Verifiable Presentation token without proof.

 ### shareVerifiablePresentation
 - This function constructs a verifiable presentation token with proof using received VPResponseMetadata, then sends it and the presentation submission to the Verifier via a POST request.